What is a Traditional IRA, and How Does it Work?

 If you’re the sole beneficiary of your spouse’s IRA, click here to check out a few options in this regard.

-• Contributions beyond annual IRA limits can trigger a penalty from the IRS, but you are allowed to backtrack in this case.
-If you’ve already filed, you can remove the excess earnings within six months and file an amended tax return.
-If you haven’t already filed, you can withdraw excess contributions and earnings you receive on them (either scenario requires you to pay taxes on earnings, but you won’t encounter a penalty).
+• Contributions beyond annual IRA limits can trigger an IRS penalty, but you’re in fact allowed to backtrack in this case.
+Those who’ve already filed can remove excess earnings within 6 months and file an amended tax return, while those who haven’t can withdraw excess contributions and earnings received on them (either scenario requiring you to pay taxes on earnings in the absence of a penalty).
 Another option is to reduce the following year’s contribution by the excess amount, but keep in mind you’ll pay a 6% penalty on the excess contributed for every year it remains in the account.

 ———